EgorOrachyov/flappyowl/README.md

 ![gif](https://github.com/EgorOrachyov/flappyowl/raw/main/docs/gifs/background.gif?raw=true&sanitize=true)

-> The work on the engine currently in the progress!
+> The work on the engine is currently in the progress!
 Currently, I am working on ECS support, multi-threading, separate
 > thread for vulkan backend, LZ4 resources compression, BCn textures compression, new scripting backend, new audio
 > system, and brand new 3d rendering system.
 Check this out in new repo: https://github.com/EgorOrachyov/wmoge.